polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/09 - Your first real application.md

 You can see one of the data bound expressions in your code editor above where it says `{innerValue}:x:/*/name?value`.
 Such a databound expression, is declared by making sure its name starts with a `{`and ending with a `}`.
 These two parts of your node's name are removed though, before the node is created, and appended into its destination.
-They are simply there to inform **[apply]** about that this is a databound node.
+They are simply there to inform **[apply]** that this is a databound node.
 Hence, to declare a databound node, simply wrap its name inside of curly braces, and add up an expression being its relative path, to whatever you wish to databind the node's value towards.